 Wednesday, October 22nd, 2014 by Tim Lanoue

-Update (March 2017): We’ve just uploaded a revised VWAP Strategy post!
+Update (March 2017): We’ve just uploaded a revised VWAP Trading Pattern post!

-Having a solid trading strategy is imperative if you wish to succeed while trading binary options.
-Whether your strategy be fundamentally or technically based you must have a solid game plan in mind if you want to take on the financial markets and succeed.
+Having a solid trading pattern is imperative if you wish to succeed while trading binary options.
+Whether your trading pattern be fundamentally or technically based you must have a solid game plan in mind if you want to take on the financial markets and succeed.
 Today we are going to take a technical approach for taking on the financial markets and it involves the use of two binary options indicators.

-Trading with technical indicators along with a fundamentally sound trading strategy will determine your success as a trader.
-The strategy described above is quite simple and offers a high success rate making it ideal for traders of all experience levels to utilize.
+Trading with technical indicators along with a fundamentally sound trading pattern will determine your success as a trader.
+The pattern described above is quite simple and offers a high success rate making it ideal for traders of all experience levels to utilize.
 As always guys, if you have any questions or comments please feel free to leave them below!